teaNoPot/teaNoPot.github.io/_posts/2024-01-25-motivation-projects.md

 > My attention to something easily dwindles whenever I become *unsatisfied* with the learning process.

-But I have come to accept this, and I will work slowly to guiding myself to finished them.
+But I have come to accept this, and I will work slowly to guiding myself to finishing them.
 The projects.

+### My current solution to the damn motivation

 - Start manageable projects or *break* complicated existing ones.
 - It's okay to have many ambitious goals.

-### My current solution to the damn motivation

 As with anything in life, part of solving a problem is identifying it correctly.